LuckySevenOW/game10003-a2-interactivedrawing/README.md

 # game10003-a2-interactivedrawing
-The repository for the GAME 10003 Assignment #2 - Interactive Drawing
+Hello!
+I'm Jake, and this is my Interactive Drawing for the GAME10003 Interactive Drawing assignment.

+Instructions: Click and hold Mouse 1 to activate the light.

+This one is pretty simple overall, but I hope you find it interesting!